Start ETM TRT Home ETM Tutorial Training SHOM Publications Store About

 b.
 Maintain the trauma intact.

-That conflict presents individually and systemically behaviorally as attempts to help one’s self and at the same time support the perpetrator against themselves - the Survivors; the latter is the primary feature of offensive trauma management upon which perpetrators rely for the success of their strategic use of criminal violence – terror.
-Where that apparent paradox presents, it can be exploited with the proper tools to support the constructive element of the response to help the individual self and system and to preclude the destructive response that supports the perpetrator.
+3. That non-linear or paradoxically inscribed ─ to mean drawn on and in to the victim psychology by the traumatic event conflict presents individually and systemically behaviorally as attempts to help one’s self and at the same time support the perpetrator against themselves - the Survivors.
+The latter, manifested behaviorally as denial in the minimum and Stockholm syndrome in the more maximum prospect, is the primary feature of offensive trauma management upon which perpetrators rely for the success of their strategic use of criminal violence – terror.
+Where that apparent paradox presents, it can be exploited with the proper tools to, strategically. support the constructive element of the response to help the individual self and system and to preclude the destructive response that supports the perpetrator.

-b. emphatic as in unencumbered by trauma address of the perpetrator.
+b. emphatic ─ to mean unencumbered by the referenced psychological distractions (denial and Stockholm syndrome) caused by the trauma address of the perpetrator.

 © 1979-2011